joshigx/wdw-2.0/README.md

 # Welcome to wdw-v2

-A game to gues what the others think
+A game to guess what the others think

 ## Getting Started